ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - essential for **variant annotation** (via VEP, ANNOVAR)
 - widely applied in **transcriptomics, cancer genomics, and regulatory studies**

+GENCODE annotations are widely used by tools such as `STAR`, `HISAT2`, `kallisto`, `salmon`, `featureCounts`, `StringTie`, `SnpEff`, and `VEP` for read alignment, transcript quantification, and variant effect prediction, particularly in human and mouse transcriptomics.
 </div>

 {% include accordion title="Limitations" class=" " controls="gencode-3" icon=false %}